mjrousos/spec-kit/templates/test-plan-template.md

 ### Test Cases
 [Outline the test cases to be implemented, organized by source file or feature as appropriate.
 Include brief descriptions of the purpose of each test case.]

+### Do Not Change Existing Product Code

+This plan is for creating new test files only.
+Do not modify existing product code.
+Only add new test files.

+If a test fails because of a bug in the existing code, document the failure and allow the test to fail.
+Do not change existing code to make tests pass.

+If a minor change is absolutely necessary to enable testing (e.g., making a method public), ask for approval first.

 ## Complexity Tracking